adaltas/node-nikita/src/write.coffee.md

 *   `source`
     File path from where to extract the content, do not use conjointly with content.
-*   `ssh`
-    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
-*   `stdout`
-    Writable Stream in which diff information are written.
 *   `to`
     Replace to before this marker, a string or a regular expression.
 *   `uid`